prmr/SoftwareDesign/modules/Module-05.md

 }
 ```

-There is no prescribed order for these two steps, although in some case the problem domain may impose and order.
+There is no prescribed order for these two steps, although in some case the problem domain may impose an order.
 The following sequence diagram illustrates the delegation sequence when using a Decorator (note that the order is reversed from that of the code example):

 ![](figures/m05-decorator-sequence.png)

 When implementing the Decorator design pattern in Java, it's a good idea to specify as `final` the field that stores a reference to the decorated object, and to initialize it in the constructor.
-A common expectation when using the Decorator Design Pattern is that a decorator object will decorate the same object through its life-time.
+A common expectation when using the Decorator Design Pattern is that a decorator object will decorate the same object throughout its life-time.

 Finally, Decorator and Composite classes can easily co-exist in a class hierarchy.
 The object diagram below illustrates an object graph induced by a combination of composite and decorator objects.